pnp/PnP-Sites-Core/Core/UnitTestResults/PnPUnitTestResults-20160221-OnPremCred-635916924195335938.md

-# PnP Unit Test report for OnPremCred on Friday, January 22, 2016 #
+# PnP Unit Test report for OnPremCred on Sunday, February 21, 2016 #
 This page is showing the results of the PnP unit test run.

 ## Test configuration ##